 - Heat a thin layer of olive oil in a large oven proof (preferably cast iron) skillet.
 Pan fry the eggplant in batches over medium-high heat until golden brown on both sides, about 2 minutes per side.
 Add more oil as necessary between batches so the eggplant doesn't burn, but try not to have too heavy a hand - the pan just needs to be greased.
 Remove the eggplant to a plate.

 - Add the onion to the skillet and saute over medium heat until soft, 5 minutes.
-Add the garlic, chili flakes, and cinnamon.
+Add the garlic, chili flakes, 1/2 teaspoon sea salt and cinnamon.
 Cook for one minute more, until fragrant.
 Carefully pour in the tomatoes and simmer until thickened slightly, 5 minutes.
 Remove from the heat and stir in half the parsley.

 - If using the skillet, remove 3/4 of the sauce to a bowl.
 Arrange one layer of eggplant evenly in the bottom of the skillet or large casserole dish.
 Slather with a layer of sauce, and repeat with the remaining eggplant and sauce - like you would a lasagna.